 Window style, color and options

 Two double-hung, slide-up windows with standard screens come with your purchase, for ventilation and to add plenty of light!
 The windows are 18” wide and 23” high.
 For extra predator protection, we have added heavy-duty, half-inch vinyl coated black hardware cloth wire over the screened windows.
-Two gable vents also come standard, for extra ventilation.

 You will receive white window frames and muntins if you select the painted Duratemp siding; if you choose the Stained Pine Tongue & Groove or Board & Batten style siding, you will receive dark brown window frames and muntins.
 If you would prefer something different, please indicate this in the "Order Notes" section of the online checkout process.